Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 Size

 The percentages you often see with keyboards—100%, 65%, 40%, for example— refer to the size of the keyboard.
 The higher the percentage, the more keys it will have.
 How you plan to use a keyboard can help you decide which size is right for you.
-People who do a lot of typing and input numbers may want to opt for a larger keyboard, while gamers may prefer something more compact.
+People who do a lot of typing and input numbers may want to opt for a larger keyboard, while gamers may prefer a more compact one.

-A full-size keyboard, or a 100% keyboard, includes all the keys you can think of, including direction keys, number pad and a function row.
+A full-size keyboard, or a 100% keyboard, includes all the keys you can think of, including direction keys, a number pad, and a function row.

-More compact keyboards—tenkeyless, 75%, 65%, 60%, and 40% keyboards—all drop the numeric keypad, but may or not include arrow keys, the home cluster, and the function row.
-The smallest is the 40% keyboard, which even gets rid of the number row.
+More compact keyboards—tenkeyless, 75%, 65%, 60%, and 40% keyboards—all drop the numeric keypad, but may or may not include arrow keys, the home cluster, and the function row.
+The smallest is the 40% keyboard, which even eliminates the number row.

 Switches

-Most manufacturers refer to the switches that their keyboards use by a color, which is based on the different switch types offered by Cherry, whose MX switches are used in many of the keyboards we tested.
+Most manufacturers refer to the switches used in their keyboards by color, which is based on the different switch types offered by Cherry, whose MX switches are used in many of the keyboards we tested.
 Each color has a different feel:

-Not all mechanical keyboards use Cherry MX switches, but most use a similar color scheme to indicate the feel of the switches they use.
+Not all mechanical keyboards use Cherry MX switches, but most use a similar color scheme to indicate the type of switches they employ.

 Which one works for you depends on what type of typist you are.
 If you like to hammer the keys (and miss the clack-clack-clack noise of a typewriter), try the blue.
-If you like to hammer the keyboard but have to share an office with others, brown switches are similar but without the noise.
+If you want to type quickly but have to share an office with others, brown switches are a similar option without the noise.
 The reds and blacks are great for gaming, as the low force means you can press the same keys often without straining your fingers, which is great for strafing, jumping, and other such gaming-related activities.

 Price

 Mechanical keyboards cost more than membrane boards, but they also provide a better typing experience.
-Mechanical keyboards use a physical switch, a mechanism inside the key that detects when you press the key down by connecting two pieces of wire.
+Mechanical keyboards utilize a physical switch, a mechanism inside the key that detects when the key is pressed by connecting two pieces of wire.

 This differs from the membrane keyboards used on laptops, where the key presses down on a small bubble of plastic that closes a circuit.
 While membrane keyboards are cheap to make and can take up less desk space, typing on one feels like you’re typing on wet cardboard.
 To get a satisfying click while typing, you’ll need a mechanical keyboard.